John Benbow: Family and early years

 Benbow was born the son of William and Martha Benbow.
 The astrologer John Partridge recorded the exact time and date of his birth as being at noon on 10 March 1653, and this is the date used by the National Museum of the Royal Navy, the Encyclopædia Britannica, and the local historical accounts of Joseph Nightingale published in 1818.
 A biography within an 1819 publication of The Gentleman's Magazine, however, records in a short biography entitled Life and Exploits of Admiral Benbow by D. Parkes that he was born in 1650, as does the 1861 Sea kings and naval heroes by John George Edgar.
 Edgar records that Benbow's father died when Benbow was very young, while Parkes' account describes his father as being in the service of the Army under Charles I and not dying until Benbow was in his teens.
 Encyclopædia Britannica writes that Benbow's father was in fact a tanner.
 Meanwhile, his uncle, Thomas, was executed by Charles I. Both Parkes and the National Museum of the Royal Navy concur that Benbow was born in Coton Hill in Shrewsbury, Shropshire, and Nightingale asserts that the death of both uncle and father, and the family's association with Charles I in the years following his execution, ensured that the "family were brought very low".
-Benbow's lack of possessions, Nightingale writes, turned him to a career at sea.
+The young Benbow was employed at this time as apprentice to either a waterman or a butcher.
+However his lack of income or possessions, Nightingale writes, turned him to a career at sea.

 Naval career

 Early years

 Benbow entered the Royal Navy on 30 April 1678, aged 25 years.
 He became master's mate aboard the 64-gun under the command of Captain Arthur Herbert, while she was fitting out at Portsmouth.
 He sailed with her to the Mediterranean, where Herbert was promoted to the rank of vice-admiral while serving under the commander-in-chief in the Mediterranean, Admiral Sir John Narborough.
 During this period the English fleet was often in action against the Barbary pirates of North Africa that were actively preying upon European shipping.
-Rupert herself captured an Algerine warship in 1678, which was later commissioned in the Royal Navy as HMS Tiger Prize.
+In 1678, Rupert herself captured a warship of the Regency of Algiers, which was later commissioned into the Royal Navy as HMS Tiger Prize.
 Benbow distinguished himself well in a number of actions against the Algerine vessels, and won Herbert's approval.
 On Narborough's return to England, Herbert was appointed acting commander-in-chief, and made Benbow master aboard on 15 June 1679.
 Nonsuch would remain at Tangiers and off the African coast and had a number of successive captains who would go on to achieve flag rank, including George Rooke, Cloudesley Shovell and Francis Wheler.
 All were impressed by Benbow, and would afterwards help to advance his career.